Drifter-Supremo/writers-ai-app/memory-bank/tasks.md

 ## Phase 1: Core Functionality & UX Foundations (Addressing TODOs & Polish)

-- [x] Password Reset: Implemented password reset functionality using Firebase Auth.
-Added a "Forgot password?" button to the login form, which navigates to a new `/reset-password` route.
-The reset page matches the "Retro Space" theme, includes robust error handling, and returns users to the landing page after submitting.
-Landing page spacing was adjusted to accommodate the new button.

 ### 1.1.
 Loading & Skeleton States
 - [x] **Projects Dashboard:**